-Flash, Chargeasap’s most powerful graphene power bank, integrates Tesla graphene composite batteries.
-Tesla stays at the forefront of battery technology, and its revolutionary batteries have been adopted in the latest Tesla cars - allowing them to charge faster than ever before.
+Flash, Chargeasap’s most powerful graphene power bank, integrates Panasonic graphene composite batteries.
+Panasonic stays at the forefront of battery technology, and its revolutionary batteries allow them to charge faster than ever before.

-These Tesla batteries used in our Flash graphene charger have been specially designed in partnership with Panasonic.
-Only recently launched in 2019 and still not widely available publicly, this Tesla-powered battery is currently the highest energy density battery in the world.
-Our Flash graphene power bank is also the world’s most powerful 210W USB-C power bank with 20,000mAh capacity utilizing 4 x 21700 Tesla lithium polymer graphene composite battery cells.
+These batteries have been specially designed a pioneer in the electric vehicle space in partnership with Pansonic who is the manufacturer.
+Only recently launched in 2019 and still not widely available publicly, this battery is currently the highest energy density battery in the world.
+Our Flash graphene power bank is also the world’s most powerful 210W USB-C power bank with 20,000mAh capacity utilizing 4 x 21700 lithium polymer graphene composite battery cells.

 What are the Graphene power banks?